SACGF/shariant_docs/docs/site/classification_flags.md

 # Classification Flags

-Each classification flag indiciates there is an action that needs to be performed against the classification.
+Each classification flag indiciates that there is an action that needs to be performed against the classification.

 Many of the flags will be automatically raised by Shariant, though some of them you will be able to open yourself.